Kaentos/pyYoutubeToMp3/README.md

 # Youpyber Converter

 Youpyber Converter is CLI youtube video / playlist converter.
 It's like a "front-end" for the python library youtube-dl.
+Only converts youtube videos to audio (.mp3 and .m4a) and video (.mp4, .webm).

 # Prerequisites